All Episodes

 And did you discuss what the definition of invasion could be?

-We will bring it into it.
+We will bring an end to it.

-We know Rebecca, the Germans didn't want to bring it into it.
+We know, Rebecca, the Germans didn't want to bring it into it.

-The US position and the NATO position has been this was an act of self-sabotage.
+The U.S. position and the NATO position has been this was an act of self-sabotage.

-They now they have invaded, they have sent the tanks, they have sent the troops.
+They have sent the troops.

-Will this affect the Russian populace maybe say, you know what?
+Will this affect the Russian populace, maybe say, you know what?

 At first we didn't like this war, but they're starting to target us.